top of page

 About me:

-Prior to qualifying as a Cognitive Analytic Therapist, I have actually been working with people in healthcare since 2006, when I started my initial training as a Learning Disability Nurse.
+Prior to qualifying as a Cognitive Analytic Therapist, I have worked with people in healthcare since 2006, when I started my initial training as a Learning Disability Nurse.
 I also went on to train as a dual registered Mental Health Nurse in 2012 and I have worked predominantly in the community with children, families and adults in the NHS.

-I trained as an Cognitive Analytic Therapist in South London (Formerly St. Thomas') in 2016 and have full accreditation from the U.K Association for Cognitive Analytic Therapy (ACAT).
+I trained as a Cognitive Analytic Therapist in South London (Formerly St. Thomas') between 2016 - 2019 and have full accreditation from the UK Association for Cognitive Analytic Therapy (ACAT).

 Clinical areas of interest: